Quick Answer

 Paint color changes the emotional field of a room faster than almost anything else because walls take up so much visual space.
 That is why feng shui paint color should be treated differently from smaller decor color.

 A throw pillow can be bright and playful without taking over the room.
 Wall paint does not have that luxury.
 If the undertone is too cold, too harsh, or too intense, the whole room starts to feel it.
-The strongest feng shui paint colors are usually the ones that create an easy backdrop first, then let furniture, lighting, art, and texture build the rest of the mood.
+The strongest feng shui paint colors create an easy backdrop first, then let furniture, lighting, art, and texture build the rest of the mood.

-The Best Feng Shui Paint Colors Usually Feel Quiet on the Wall
+The Best Feng Shui Paint Colors Feel Quiet on the Wall

 Paint has to work across big surfaces, changing light, and daily life.
 That is why the safest colors are not the most dramatic ones.
 They are the colors that still look good in the morning, in lamp light, and on tired evenings when the room needs to feel supportive rather than overstimulating.